martamatosas/Automatic-Terminology-Extraction-and-Analysis/README.md

 The data was Web scraped of Indeed web page.

-Extraction of ngrams from the job desriptions.
+Extraction of ngrams from the job descriptions.

 Comparing data science and software engineering terminology.